dmastrop/c11_AWS3_infra_with_python_wrapper_multiple_boto3_gitlab_pipeline_VPS/README.md

 - If the failures are due to systemic instability (high gatekeeper rate), the ML will be aware of this co-condition and can attribute the nature of the gitlab log console scan to that, and tune the resurrection rate accordingly.

+- In addtion there are benchmark CPU and memory statistics available at the process and orchestration layers that the ML will have access to to correlate with the gatekeeper rate fluctuations from different execution run variants.